(Disclosure: Some of the links below may be affiliate links)

 There are also a few limitations for stocks.
 First, you cannot transfer your stocks out of eToro.
 So, if you want to move your stocks o another broker, you must sell your positions and transfer the money.
 You also do not get any voting rights on the stocks you own.
 Finally, on several stock exchanges like the Milan Stock Exchange, all stock transactions are executed as CFDs.
 I think these limitations are a little concerning.

 As far as social trading goes, they offer two main features:

 - CopyTrading: Directly copy the trades of top traders.
 You can explore the leading traders and find the most interesting for your needs.

 - Copy Portfolios: Follow existing portfolios and invest automatically like them.

 It is important to note that both of these features encourage active trading.
 By portfolio, they do not mean a passive portfolio like the three-fund portfolio but rather an actively managed portfolio.
 The reason is simple: their business model makes them want their users to make more trades.

 Overall, eToro has many features, but they are targeting active investors.
 They have enough features for passive investors, but the platform is not the best.

-Let’s also look at the fees of eToro.
+We also look at the fees of eToro.
 Fees are essential when you are choosing a broker.

 We have already discussed the currency conversion fee when you deposit or withdraw money that is not USD.
 There is also a 5 USD withdrawal fee.

 You may wonder how they make money.
-They make money on the conversion fees we saw before and also on the spread.
+They make money on the conversion fees we saw before and the spread.
 They also have fees for other products, such as crypto-currencies.
 And they finally make a lot of money with CFDs.